-Coralogix’s ‘New Value’ alert is triggered by the first occurrence of a value within a time interval.
-All values are tested against a list that is being created while the alert is active.
-The alert trigger is set by a specific query defined for the key of choice and the interval.
+Coralogix’s ‘New Value’ alert is triggered by the first occurrence of a new value within a time interval.
+All values are tested against a list that is being dynamically created while the alert is active.

 In many use cases, this alert enables you to detect a possible abnormal behavior within your system, automatically.

-Few use cases examples for this alerts type will be:
+A few use cases examples for this alert type include:

-Monitoring: Alert will be triggered by a new application error code.
+- Monitoring: An alert may be triggered by a new application error code.
 Many applications send an ‘error_code’ field.
-A new value for this field indicates a new issue with the Application.
+A new value for this field indicates a new issue with the application.